French Cruller Donuts (VIDEO)

 Heavy-bottomed pot

-A cast iron or Dutch oven distributes the hot oil temperature more evenly than a typical pot.
+A cast iron or Dutch oven distributes the hot oil temperature more evenly than a typical stainless steel pot.

 Parchment paper